 Holistic veterinary medicine in dogs and cats offers an alternative to the traditional Western veterinary medical approach, as it focuses on the whole patient, not just the presenting clinical signs and disease.
 While Western medicine focuses primarily on directly treating the disease itself, the holistic veterinary approach manages disease by supporting the body and enabling it to perform one of its best functions, which is to heal itself.

-Traditional Western veterinary medicine also enables a more timely management of disease to reduce pain and stabilize the patient.
-In the short term, this is not only humane and life sustaining, but it begins the process of recovery in a more timely fashion than holistic veterinary medicine typically does.
+Traditional Western veterinary medicine also enables more timely management of disease to reduce pain and stabilize the patient.
+In the short term, this is not only humane and life-sustaining, but it begins the process of recovery in a more timely fashion than holistic veterinary medicine typically does.